Terry Blackwood

 Terry Blackwood is a contemporary Christian musician who is best known as lead singer for Christian pop act The Imperials.
 He was with the group for nearly a decade, joining in 1967 and remaining with them through 1976.
 At that time, he left the group along with fellow Imperial Sherman Andrus to form Andrus, Blackwood and Company, one of the only racially integrated groups in contemporary Christian music at the time.
 They recorded 6 albums together between 1977 and 1986.

 Biography

-Terry Blackwood is the son of Doyle Blackwood, original co-founder of the Blackwood Brothers Qt.
+Terry Blackwood is the son of Doyle Blackwood, original co-founder of the Blackwood Brothers Quartet.
 Terry's distinctive vocal styling has been featured on many chart topping singles while associated with two highly acclaimed vocal groups, The Imperials and Andrus, Blackwood & Co.
-You may have seen him as a featured soloist on many Gaither Homecoming videos.
+He was a featured soloist on many Gaither Homecoming videos.